LJ-Zer/Visio_DPPT/README.md

 ## This branch has two purpose:
 - First is to collect data aumatically using a webcam in real-time and automates to label the collected data.
 -  Second is to automate  labelling of your exising collected datasets.

+# Visio_Dataset-Splitter
+- This branch is used to split the datasets to train, test, validation.